asciiart-development/SaitamaarFont/README.md

 # Saitamaar

 Saitamaar is a font designed specifically for ASCII art.
 It is particularly optimized for displaying Japanese SJIS-Art (Shift JIS Art).
-This font was developed by keage and is provided under the public domain.
+This font was developed by 、[keageさん](https://github.com/keage) and is provided under the public domain.
 This project provides the OTF files for Saitamaar and facilitates its continuous build process.

 ![Sample Image](documentation/image1.png)
 ![Sample Image](documentation/image2.png)